-Ulcerative colitis (UC) is an unpredictable and chronic inflammatory bowel disease.
-Common symptoms include diarrhea, bloody stools, and abdominal pain.
+Ulcerative colitis (UC) is an unpredictable and chronic inflammatory bowel disease (IBD).

-Try to only eat foods that have 1 gram of fiber or less per serving.
-Low fiber foods include:
+During a flare-up, stick to foods that have no more than 2 grams of fiber per serving.
+Low fiber foods can include:

-- refined carbohydrates (white rice, white pasta, white bread)
+- refined carbohydrates like white rice, white pasta, and white bread

 - juice with no pulp